 Collagen is not only important to your skin and its youthfulness and beauty, but also to the rest of your body.
 It helps to support your other organs, bones and your joints.
 It is also part of your digestive system, found in the lining of your gut.
 Collagen is made from amino acids that work together to form a triple-helix structure.
 These amino acids include glycine, proline, hydroxyproline, and hydroxylysine.
 By the time you are well into your 30s the rate of collagen production has dropped by up to 2% a year.
 (Source).
 By the time you are 40 this means you have lost up to 20% of your total collagen!
 This is higher when you factor in environmental aspects like sun damage, or lack of collagen-supporting foods in the diet (bone broth, gelatin, cod, citrus fruits, spirulina, egg whites and sulfur that comes from sulfur vegetables like broccoli, cabbage and garlic).

-Your skin is an organ, that because it is outward facing, is a great barometer of your overall health.
+Your skin is a great barometer of your overall health.
 Youthful looking, clear, smooth skin with good color and a ‘glow’ are all indicators that the body is functioning well and your other systems are healthy too.
 This is part of why a diet full of the right vitamins, minerals and proteins will help your skin look great, and the reason sleep, which is when your body has a chance to recharge and repair itself, can help you maintain the complexion you desire.

 All of this is to say, that by the time you are in your mid-30s, and certainly by the time you hit the big 4-0, you should be introducing collagen building anti-aging products into your skin, along with maintaining a healthy diet and lifestyle.
 Building up and maintaining collagen will help your face defy the aging process.
 Sabrina Beauty’s Collagen Rx Plus Anti Aging Cream is the perfect tool to add to your beauty bag as it puts the power to maintain youthfulness right in your own hands.